-2.6.5 Dynamically supported craft
+2.6.5 High-speed craft (HSC)

-Dynamically supported craft such as hydrofoil vessels and hovercraft that are operating in coastal and offshore waters are particularly sensitive to changes in wave conditions.
+High-speed craft (HSC) such as hydrofoil vessels and hovercraft that are operating in coastal and offshore waters are particularly sensitive to changes in wave conditions.
 Wind also affects operations.
 The operating limits for wind and waves will vary with the type and size of craft.
 Because of their higher speed, information on higher ranges of visibility is required.

-Fast craft such as hydrofoils, hovercraft and catamarans are more sensitive to wind and waves than ordinary craft of the same size.
-According to the IMO Code for Safety of Dynamically Supported Craft, the worst intended environmental conditions should be the key threshold for operation of the craft.
+HSC such as hydrofoils, hovercraft and catamarans are more sensitive to wind and waves than ordinary craft of the same size.
+According to the IMO Code for Safety of High-Speed Craft (HSC Code), the worst intended environmental conditions should be the key threshold for operation of the craft.